William Drummond Stewart: Career

-Stewart was anxious to participate in military action; on 22 December 1813 his father purchased for him an appointment to a lieutenancy in the 15th King's Hussars, which was already in action during the Peninsula Campaign.
+Stewart was anxious to participate in military action; on 22 December 1813 his father purchased for him an appointment to a lieutenancy in the 15th King's Hussars, which was already in action during the Peninsular War.
 The appointment was confirmed on 6 January 1814 and Stewart joined his regiment, subsequently seeing combat during the Waterloo campaign in 1815.
 On 15 June 1820 Stewart was promoted to a captain and soon thereafter retired on half pay.

 Marriage and offspring

-By a servant girl named Christina Marie Battersby he had an illegitimate son, William George Drummond Stewart, born in 1831.
+By a servant girl named Christina Marie Battersby he had an illegitimate son, George Stewart, born in 1831.
 He acknowledged the boy, known as "Will", as his, and assumed full financial responsibility for both mother and son.
 He never lived under the same roof as Battersby, but he did marry her later in life to legitimise Will for purposes of inheritance.
 Despite his marriage, Stewart later entered a same-sex relationship with French Canadian-Cree hunter Antoine Clement that lasted for nearly a decade.
 This relationship is detailed in Stewart's two autobiographical novels.

 The younger Stewart had an illustrious career in the British Army and was awarded the Victoria Cross for his actions in relieving the Siege of Lucknow during the Indian Mutiny.
 He predeceased his father, however, succumbing to injuries sustained during a drunken attempt to demonstrate sword swallowing.